5 Ways to Boost Portfolio Returns With Mutual Funds

 2. Use Index Funds

-This way to boost returns is similar to reason number one: By keeping costs low, investors can keep more of their money, thereby boosting total returns in the long run.
+When using index funds, boosting returns is similar to reason number one: By keeping costs low, investors can keep more of their money, thereby boosting total returns in the long run.
 But the advantages of index funds don't stop with lower costs -- these passively managed funds also eliminate something called manager risk, which is the risk that an actively-managed mutual fund will produce sub-par returns compared to a benchmark index, such as the S&P 500 Index, due to poor management decisions.

 With all do respect to actively-managed funds, they are one of the few ways to "beat the market" but the added risk that the fund manager will make poor decisions or have unfortunate timing for an extended period is always a part of investing in these funds.
 However, index funds don't carry the same manager risk, although they will still have market risk.